cincospenguinos/TextAdventure/README.md

 * memcached needs to be used instead of APC because APC is deprecated.
 So that needs to be installed.
     * Actually, we may not even need memcached.
 Using sessions works alright.
 We can consider it if the game ever gets super popular.

-This is the release branch.
+This is the release branch.------